Thetaquest/Thetaquest/README.md

 ThetaQuest is a learning platform that uses blockchain technology for a secure educational experience.
 An escrow contract handles transactions and ensures funds are secure.
 ThetaQuest is a community that connects students with peers and educators to collaborate and learn together.

 ## Development server for the Thetaquest App workthrough
+- `npm install`
+ - Ensure you have truffle installed on your system and Metamask install on your chrome browser
+ - run `truffle compile`
+ - run `truffle migrate --network theta_testnet`

 Before starting the application, first create a database in mongo named "quizzards"
 <br/>
 To start the Server :